What are ankle ulcers?

 Venous stasis ulcers are the most common type of lower body ulcer, especially at the ankles.
 According to the Cleveland Clinic, venous stasis ulcers account for between 80 and 90 percent of ulcers affecting the lower legs.

-Venous stasis ulcers are typically caused by a condition called venous hypertension.
-The blood does not flow from the lower legs back up to the heart as it should and, as a result, causes a build up of pressure in the veins.
-The additional pressure can lead to an ulceration on the skin.
-These ulcers usually form on the inside of the leg, just above the ankle.
+Venous stasis ulcers are typically due to a condition called venous hypertension or chronic venous insufficiency.
+Your blood doesn’t flow from your lower legs back to your heart as it should.
+This causes a buildup of pressure in your veins.
+The additional pressure can lead to an ulceration on your skin.
+These usually form on the inside of your legs, just above your ankle.

-Exactly how venous hypertension causes the ulcers is not fully known, but many doctors believe it also causes a decrease in blood flow to the capillaries of the leg, which, in turn, causes a build up of white blood cells.
-This accumulation of white blood cells causes a loss of oxygen to the tissue, which damages them, forming the ulcer.
+It’s unknown exactly how this condition causes ulcers.
+Many doctors believe it also causes a decrease in blood flow to the capillaries of your legs.
+This produces a buildup of white blood cells.
+The accumulation of white blood cells restricts oxygen to your tissue.
+The lack of oxygen causes damage and forms the ulcer.

-Another theory is that venous hypertension causes cells of the body to leak into the skin and influence cellular growth.
+Another theory is that venous hypertension causes cells from elsewhere in the body to leak into your skin and influence cellular growth.
 This process interferes with the repair of damaged tissue.